hamzaOly/AI_Water_Management/README.md

 This project leverages Artificial Intelligence and Machine Learning to address critical water management challenges, focusing on enhancing water security and optimizing resource utilization.
 It introduces a dual-model approach designed to provide both strategic foresight for long-term planning and real-time operational efficiency in combating water waste.

-## Problem Statement

-[**Describe the specific water challenge you are addressing, e.g., in Jordan.** You can use points from your presentation's Slide 2 here.]
-- [Example: Jordan faces extreme water scarcity, significantly below the international water poverty line.]
-- [Example: High rates of non-revenue water (NRW) due to leaks and inefficient infrastructure.]
-- [Example: Increasing demand driven by population growth and regional challenges.]

 ## Solution Overview

 Our system provides a comprehensive AI-driven solution by integrating two core machine learning models: